-WARNING: This record contains Sensitive Security Information that is control.
-1 under 49 CFR Parts 15 and 1520.
-No part of this record may be disclosed to persons without a "need to know," as defined in 49 CFR Parts 15 and 1520, exception with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
-Unauthorized release may evaluate the evaluation of the Secretary of Transportation.
-Unauthorized release may evaluate the evaluation of the transport of the Transportation.
+WARNING: This record contains Sensitive Security Information that is controlled under 49 CFR Parts 15 and 1520.
+No part of this record may be disclosed to persons without a "need to know," as defined in 49 CFR Parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
+Unauthorized release may, could in civil penalty or other action.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR Parts 15 and 1520.